markwsutton/AirQualityProject/README.md

 **File and folder structure:**
     1) On the top level, we have our presentation, analysis files, and a Resources, outputs and Datacleaning folders
         - Resources includes the CSV files we outputted from datacleaning, and other data that we found in our analyses and used for graphs
-        - One Jupyter Notebook for each city, and a another general analysis file
+        - One Jupyter Notebook for each city, and another general analysis file
         - The PDF of our final presentation
     2) Within Datacleaning, we have the Jupyter Notebooks that show the datacleaing, the conversion of data from index, and the output CSVs for each year